zumasys/docs/site/docs/jbase/jbase/encryption/create-encrypted-files/README.md

 jsh ~\ebp -->
 ```

-**jcompile**will not work on an encrypted file.
-This won’t be done, **jcompile**doesn’t use JEDI to get its files, so it won’t ever work.
-If you have an encrypted source code file, you will have to use the **BASIC**command on it.
+**jcompile** will not work on an encrypted file.
+This will not be implemented, as **jcompile** doesn’t use JEDI to get its files, so it won’t ever work.
+If there is an encrypted source code file, you will have to use the **BASIC** command on it.